-Digit (digit.co) is a service that helps you automate and separate your savings (you guys know this is right in my wheelhouse).
+Digit is a service that helps you automate and separate your savings (you guys know this is right in my wheelhouse).
 Automating savings can help you save for financial goals without knowing its happening.

-Digit connects to your checking account, automatically and algorithmically withdraws small amounts every few days (depending on your balance and spending habits), and deposits the funds into a separate, but non-interest bearing savings account.
+Digit connects to your checking account and uses an algorithm to make automatic withdrawals every few days (depending on your balance and spending habits), and deposits the funds into a separate, but non-interest bearing savings account.

-I signed up for the service on January 15 of this year.
-In these last 5 months Digit has made 48 transfers and I’ve saved $1,191.90.
+In the first five months of using this service, Digit has made 48 transfers and I’ve saved $1,191.90.

 Why Would You Do This?

-- Because you want to kick start an emergency fund, vacation fund, Christmas gift fund, or whatever.
+- You want to kick-start an emergency fund, vacation fund, Christmas gift fund, or whatever

-- Because you’re having trouble making progress with your current savings methods (manual transfers, waiting till the end of the month, etc.).
+- You’re having trouble making progress with your current savings methods (manual transfers, waiting until the end of the month, etc.)

-- Because you care about results more than interest rates at this time.
-Although Digit does pay a 1% annual bonus (paid out every 3 months) on your balance.
+- You care about results more than interest rates at this time.
+Although Digit does pay a 1% annual bonus (paid out every three months) on your balance

-- Because automating and separating your savings works!
-And your boy PT preaches it regularly.
+- Automating and separating your savings works!
+And your boy PT preaches it regularly

 How Does Digit Really Work?

 “In my case, I opened my Digit account on January 15th and my first transfer ($14) happened on January 22nd.
-Over the course of these 5 months I’ve averaged a $25 transfer every 2.62 days.”
+Over the course of five months, I’ve averaged a $25 transfer every 2.62 days.”